corcorana/restingIAF/iaf_manu.md

 $$ Q = \frac{\int_{i_1}^{i_2} a(f(x)) } { i_2 – i_1 } , $$
 <!-- PA: From the Mean Value Theorem, this is exactly the “mean” power on that interval, which tells you a bit about how strong the peak is – peaks have higher mean values.
 AC response: All I can tell from wikipedia etc is that the MVT proves there is at least one point on a differentiable function that has a tangent that is parallel to the secant through the function's endpoints - I don't see how this relates to the Q calculation -->
-where $Q$ is the scaled quantity of normalised alpha peak power, and $a$ is the estimated power at each frequency bin $f(x)$ that falls within the index of integration $i_1 - i_2$.
+where $Q$ is the scaled quantity of normalised alpha peak power, and $a$ is the estimated power at each frequency bin $f(x)$ that falls within the index of integration $i_1... i_2$.
 Note that the inclusion of the denominator ensures that spectral width is taken into account when calculating $Q$.
 Given equal values of $\int_{i_1}^{i_2}f(x)$, the denominator adjusts the integrand such that narrower, sharper peaks are assigned a larger $Q$ value than their broader, flatter counterparts.
-This formulation thus penalises ‘less peaky’ components by assigning a heavier weighting to what we claim constitute stronger evidence of the individual PAF.
+This formulation thus penalises ‘less peaky’ components by assigning a heavier weighting to what we claim constitute stronger evidence of the PAF.
 However, it is perhaps worth emphasising that this calculation only influences PAF estimation in cases where channel data produce divergent peak frequencies (i.e. relative $Q$ weights have no impact on the mean PAF calculated from channels that furnish identical estimates of the peak frequency).<!--AC: definitely need an example figure here to show what Q weighting does -->

 ### 2.2 Implementation of proposed analysis techniques